microsoft/aroworkshop/_entries/02-02 project.md

 > **Note** Make sure you complete the [prerequisites](#prereq) to install the OpenShift CLI on the Azure Cloud Shell.

-Once you're logged into the Web Console, click on the username on the top right, then click **Copy login command**.
+Once you're logged into the Web Console, click on the username on the top right, then click **Copy Login Command**.

 ![Copy login command link](media/login-command.png)